View More Images

 Perhaps because of the rugged terrain found here and the long winters, the locals are a tough people and, over the ages, they have been in the vanguard of the samurai tradition.
 Fiercely loyal to the Tokugawa shoguns during the Edo Period (1603-1868), Aizu warriors were often relied on to defend the shoguns’ interests throughout northern Japan.
 Samurai feats of derring-do and sacrifice, which the locals are proud of to this day, are woven into our tour and illustrated by the wonderful Tsuruga-jo castle and Oyakuen Japanese garden, where the sharp-eyed will spot gashes wrought in battle by a katana sword blade on an otherwise tranquil tea house.

-The tour starts in the early afternoon at Aizu-Wakamatsu Station on Day 1, where your Walk Japan tour leader awaits the group.
+The tour begins at Aizu-Wakamatsu Station on Day 1, where your Walk Japan Tour Leader awaits.
 Appropriately, we begin with lunch at a delightful family-run restaurant specialising in local dishes, before exploring Aizu-Wakamatsu’s samurai heritage.
 From Day 2, however, we largely leave the urban environment behind and delve into the beautiful scenic, snowy countryside.
-We follow in the footsteps of samurai along part of an old highway to one of Japan’s most picturesque villages, Ouchi-juku; our short walks are often on snowshoes, which allow us to make our way, often amusingly, over deep snow; and we supplement our journey with rides on some of the most delightful local railways found in Japan.
-En route, we savour local food delicacies during the day and every night stay in modern Japanese inns, where we luxuriate in onsen baths before our evening meals, which are always a lovingly prepared feast.
+We follow in the footsteps of samurai to visit one of Japan’s most picturesque villages, Ouchi-juku; our short walks are often on snowshoes, which allow us to make our way, often amusingly, over deep snow; and we supplement our travels with a ride on one of the most delightful local railways found in Japan.
+En route, we savour local food delicacies during the day and every night stay in Japanese inns, where we luxuriate in onsen baths before our evening meals, which are always a lovingly prepared feast.
 We complete our tour in Urabandai, a region of lakes with waters vibrantly tinted by minerals set against the backdrop of a towering volcano.

 Please note that Aizu is in the western interior of Fukushima Prefecture, which experienced the earthquakes and tsunami that hit the eastern seaboard of Japan in March 2011.
 Fortunately for the Aizu region, it escaped significant contamination from the subsequent nuclear accident in 2011, and current background radiation levels are lower than many major cities around the world.
 It is approximately 170km (105 miles) at its nearest point from the restricted area around the power plant.